 While this isn't his birthplace, Dunblane is where Sir Champion of Wimbledon grew up, of course, and he's celebrated here with one of them gold post boxes at the top of the high street.

-2017 was a bad year, however, for he who's unfairly described as dour and a long-term injury means his current world ranking is down to 14th.
+It was a bad year in 2017, however, for he who's unfairly dismissed as dour and a long-term injury means his current world ranking is down to 14th.

 While you're not exactly spoilt for choice, Choices is one of your options for an alfresco, frothy coffee and with a couple of tables outside, it's literally on the high street.